 Chairman & CEO, Wood-Mode Inc.

-Under Gronlund’s leadership, Wood-Mode has become one of the largest U.S. manufacturers of custom and semi-custom cabinetry.
+Under Gronlund’s leadership, Wood-Mode became one of the largest U.S. manufacturers of custom and semi-custom cabinetry, and also was one of the first in the U.S. to produce frameless cabinetry.
+Gronlund’s industry commitment also earned him a 2005 Metz Achievement Award.

 Roger Jones (2011)